Daily News Briefs, May 31, 2023

 In January, The Asahi Shimbun reported on the introduction of the extension legislation.

-Highway and Bridge Maintenance Infrastructure Investment Trends Japan Japan Expressway International Co.
+Highway-Tunnel-Bridge Maintenance Infrastructure Investment Trends Japan Japan Expressway International Co.
 (Jexway) Metropolitan Expressway Company (MEX) (Japan) Toll Rate Changes

 Top